rtlabs-com/p-net/doc/getting_started_LAN9662.rst

 - One byte write operations are not supported from LAN9662 RTE to the I/O FPGA.
 This means the sample submodule Digital Output 1x8 is not working in full rte mode.
-- Submodule default values are not applied on AR teardown in full rte mode.
+- Submodule default values are not applied on AR tear down in full rte mode.

 LAN9662 Profinet Solution